LAUGHTER AND LOVE DAYCARE

 * If a child has mild symptoms that do not impair his/her normal functioning, the child may remain in the provider’s home and the parent(s) notified when they pick up their child (e.g. mild, runny nose).

-* A child is considered sick if they have a chest cough, heavy snot, yellow or green snot, or other signs of a cold that put other children at risk of catching ill.
+* A child is considered sick if they have a chest cough, heavy snot, yellow or green snot, or other signs of a transmittable illness that put other children at risk of catching ill.

-* Parents must be notified if their child is exposed to an outbreak of a communicable disease.
+* Notification must be given - either by daycare provider or parent - if child is exposed to an outbreak of a communicable disease.

 Additionally, children may not attend if: